 Every legally competent adult should have a will.
 Your will contains your wishes regarding the distribution of your property after your death.
 If you fail to plan, the government has a default plan for you and your loved ones.
 You may not like the government’s plan, since the government did not personally consult you.
-Eliminate the possibility of confusion and heartache.
+Eliminate the possibility of confusion and heartache by consulting with estate planning attorneys.
 Position yourself to leave a legacy of love.

-A trust is a complex, private legal document that can provide recurring management of money, property, financial arrangements, asset management during your lifetime and estate tax planning for married couples.
+Trusts are complex, private legal documents that can provide recurring management of money, property, financial arrangements, asset management during your lifetime and estate tax planning for married couples.
 Trusts are an effective way to specify the conditions upon which children, relatives and loved ones receive money and property over a specified term of years.
 Trusts are also for parents who are concerned about providing ongoing management for children with special needs.